variabls/variabls-firmware-demo/README.md

 For full Documentation, please visit [here](https://variabls.gitbook.io/welcome/).

 ## Quick Usage
-To use this library, simply download the library and paste it into your 'lib' project folder.
-This code below is the simple example of 'main.cpp' code to use the Variabls Library:
+To use this library, simply download the library and paste it into your `lib` project folder.
+This code below is the simple example of `main.cpp` code to use the Variabls Library:

 ```c++
 #include <VariablsLib.h>